 High alpine tours – Anniversary trail and more.

 Caution: The “Jubigrat” is not a hiking trail, but mostly unsecured and extremely steep ridge climb.
 It’s only for experienced climbers and not to be underestimated.
-One must be Absolutely surefooted as well as have the required alpine experience
+One must be absolutely surefooted as well as have the required alpine experience and equipment!

 Beginners tip: If you just want to get a taste of the alpine air, you can hike via the Rotmoosalm path to Gatterl.

 Photo locations: Hiking in the Gaistal valley and the lakes surrounding Mittenwald

 For those who are less inclined to climb to the top, we recommend an enjoyable hike through the high plateau between Seefeld and Leutasch, then into the Gaistal Valley with its pastures and scattered huts as well as an excursion to one, or all, of the nearby lakes – Barmsee, Kochelsee and Walchensee.

 At sunset in winter, we recommend a sundowner on one of the panoramic terraces of the restaurants in the village of Mösern.
 The view of the Inn Valley is particularly beautiful in the afternoon with the deep winter sun setting the mood.

 These are our recommendations for photographing in Seefeld, Leutasch and the Northern Alps near Garmisch-Partenkirchen.
 Do you have other beautiful photo spots in the area?
 Share them with us and all the other photographers!

 Have you seen our other blog articles of beautiful photo spots?
 You can find ideas for your next beautiful photo hike in Tirol and a special photo guide for Innsbruck.
 Write us a message if you would like to experience these tours with an experienced photo coach.